circleguard/circlecore/source/investigation.rst

 instantiation. |cg.run| is where this loading occurs, and where you should expect api ratelimiting (with more than 10 |ReplayMap|\s) to occur.

-Should you want finer control over when you load replays, see |cg.load|, loads a |Loadable|.
+Should you want finer control over when you load replays, see :doc:`../loading`.

 |Loadable|\s that get loaded stay loaded, so you can reuse the same object
 without fear of doubling (or worse) the loading time.